 Sep 18, 2020

 A note from P&G: One of the things we've learned as allies — and a group of mostly white gals — is that when you have the opportunity to amplify the voices of others: you do it.
 Today, we’re so honored to celebrate #WhyApply Day by sharing the voice of our friend, and Cassie’s partner, Dr. Charles Cotton III.
 Charles earned his Bachelor of Arts degree in African American Studies with history and creative writing minors from Coe College in Cedar Rapids, Iowa.
 He then went on to earn a Graduate Certificate in Teaching and Learning, Master of Arts in Student Affairs Administration, and Doctorate in Educational Leadership from Michigan State University.
-He’s also the soon-to-be vice president for enrollment management at Clarke University!
+He currently serves as the vice president for enrollment management at Clarke University!

 I cannot even begin to talk about the importance of #WhyApply Day without first acknowledging the widespread inequality in our country.
 As a Black man who grew up in Metro Detroit, I was but a mile away from both housing and educational opportunities far beyond and far “below” what I personally received.
 As a teen, I often took my educational access for granted and it was not until I entered the field of higher education that I understood how grand those very disparities were.
 Oftentimes these disparities were mere reflections of socioeconomic status.
 Which creates a very difficult cycle for many to escape.
 Socioeconomic status often equals access to quality education, and quality education often has an impact on a students’ long-term socioeconomic status.